My healthy crab cakes recipe is gonna make your seafood dreams come true! Pair it with my lemon dill aioli for best results.

 BTW - Did you know that I LOVE Seafood (check out 17 Healthy Fish Recipes To Eat Fish More Often)

-While canned crab can be very healthy, you need to choose a good brand.
-Some store-bought canned crab meat has a good amount of protein but is super high in cholesterol (usually 34% of your recommended daily allowance).
+Some canned crab meat has a good amount of protein but can be super high in cholesterol (usually 34% of your recommended daily allowance).

 What I recommend is looking at the nutrition label.
 Watch out for added sodium, preservatives, and highly processed ingredients.
 Premium Lump Crab Meat sets a high standard of healthy canned crab, for example.
 It's a bit pricey so that's why I save this recipe for special occasions.